sanger-archive/aker-flimsy/README.md

-##Reference implementation for a LIMS connecting to Aker
+Reference implementation for a LIMS connecting communicating with Aker to exchange product catalogues and work orders.

 ### Dependencies